Python-Markdown/markdown/docs/extensions/api.md

     * `data` will be the string
       `First line of the block.\nThis is klzzwxh:0000.\nThis is --strike two--.\nEnd of the block.`

-Note the placeholder token `klzzwxh:0000`.
+Note the [placeholder][markdown.util.INLINE_PLACEHOLDER_PREFIX] token `klzzwxh:0000`.
 This allows the regular expression to be run against the entire block, not just the the text contained in an individual element.
 The placeholders will later be swapped back out for the actual elements by the parser.

 Actually it would not be necessary to create the above inline processor.
 The fact is, that example is not very DRY (Don't Repeat Yourself).
 A pattern for `**strong**` text would be almost identical, with the exception that it would create a `strong` element.
 Therefore, Markdown provides a number of generic `InlineProcessor` subclasses that can provide some common functionality.
-For example, strike could be implemented with an instance of the `SimpleTagInlineProcessor` class as demonstrated below.
+For example, strike could be implemented with an instance of the [`SimpleTagInlineProcessor`][markdown.inlinepatterns.SimpleTagInlineProcessor] class as demonstrated below.
 Feel free to use or extend any of the `InlineProcessor` subclasses found at `markdown.inlinepatterns`.

 ```python
 from markdown.inlinepatterns import SimpleTagInlineProcessor